 “…If You Just Smile”

 There’s a magnifying mirror on my dressing table now.
 It is a Christmas gift.
 With it, is my intention to capture the emergence of anything onto my face, from day to day.
 I mean not to be surprised with any new development.
 It seems to be working to do that for me.
 I’m seeing it all, especially the changes around my mouth, that area that reminds me of a bloodhound, droopy and sad.
 And when did that happen?
-And how has that been a thing?
+And how long has that been a thing?
 Ugh!

 A discussion I was having was going nowhere recalling the events of the world.
 And as we are talking about the various developments, I look toward my companion and noticed her face contorted in response to the pile of disasters we were acknowledging, and to such an extreme that I had to comment to her about it.
 She says to me, “Well you should see your expression right now, not so good.”
 As we both laugh hysterically, I noticed something.
 Her normal expression, in repose also reminiscent of a bloodhound, suddenly brightened.
 All of the lines seemed to have disappeared!
 She looked 20 years younger!